 [Italy] Collective agreements may require mutual concessions.
-In 2016, after a long-standing dispute, the fouryear collective agreement for the Italian metalworkers industry (CCNL Metalmeccanici) was renewed for the years 2016-2019.
+In 2016, after a long-standing dispute, the four-year collective agreement for the Italian metalworkers industry (CCNL Metalmeccanici) was renewed for the years 2016-2019.
 Unions and employers agreed on a new right to training, in exchange for a limited wage increase.
 On top of the already existing right for employees to request up to 150 hours of training per person over three years, employers now have to provide a training budget of up to EUR 300 per employee and 24 (additional) hours of paid leave for vocational training.
 The new training rights only apply to permanent workers in companies covered by the agreement.
 (Global Deal, 2020).
-In February 2021 the main Italian trade unions (FIOM-CGIL, FIM-CISL, UILM) and their employers' organisations counterparts (Federmeccanica and Assistal) signed a new draft agreement for the metalworking sector which maintains the provisions concerning the right to continuous training also broadening the beneficiaries of this right (namely to employees under fixed-term contracts under certain circumstances - i.e. minimum duration of the contract-).
+In February 2021 the main Italian trade unions (FIOM-CGIL, FIM-CISL, UILM) and their employers' organisations concerning the right to continuous training also broadening the beneficiaries of this right (namely to employees under fixed-term contracts under certain circumstances - i.e. minimum duration of the contract-).